-Growing industrial hemp either commercially or on a large scale is an exciting opportunity and for the farmer an educated decision is the best plan when considering hemp.
-Industrial hemp has many benefits and has a great market potential.
-Growing hemp on a large scale is something we at hemp.com want to do.
+Growing industrial hemp either commercially or on a large scale is an exciting opportunity.
+For the farmer, an educated decision is the best plan when considering growing hemp.
+Industrial hemp has many benefits as a crop and has a great market potential.
+Growing hemp on a large scale is something we at hemp.com belief in and want to help farmers to make the switch.
 Below we have pages about the various important parts of growing hemp commercially.
 You can jump around or follow them through the entire process.
-Although growing industrial hemp is not legal in the USA now, it is legal in many countries including Canada.
-There is a quick list of countries that grow hemp here .
+If your looking to learn more about what hemp can be used for check out the !
+Although growing industrial hemp is just now becoming legal in the USA now, it has been legal in many countries including Canada.

 - Harvesting Fiber Hemp

 - Baling and Storing

 - Grain Harvesting Followed by Fiber Harvesting

 Industrial hemp is made up of varieties of cannabis sativa that contain less than 0.3% THC as described earlier.
 It is an annual broadleaf plant with a taproot and is capable of very rapid growth under ideal growing conditions.
 The female flowers and seed set are indeterminate, meaning that the seeds continue to develop and mature over an extended period of time.
 This means there are both ripe and immature seeds on the same plants at time of grain harvest.